 The Alice Springs LDAT is a good example of how sporting clubs and other community organisations can work together to create positive change.

-“Prevention work should be ongoing core business from a local level from the very beginning, which is the ripple effect with can not only changes members but the whole community.”
+“Prevention work should be ongoing core business from a local level from the very beginning.
+This is the ripple effect which can not only change members, but the whole community.”